databrary/datavyu-ffmpegplugin/README.md

 ## Datavyu Windows Builds

-To build and package Datavyu to run on windows, use the following commands:
+To build and package Datavyu to run on windows, use the following commands in a cygwin window:

 	git clone https://github.com/databrary/datavyu.git
 	cd datavyu